charliexchen/Ant-IRL/README.md

  <p align="center">
    <img src="https://github.com/charliexchen/Ant-IRL/blob/main/Assets/readme_assets/walk_comparison.gif" align="centre" width="800" >
  </p>
-<p align="center"><i> <sub>Improvements in the robot's speed after training with AAC with experience replay.
+<p align="center"><i> <sub>Improvements in the robot's speed after training with AAC with experience replay in the simplified environment.
 Left: pretrained agent with some random noise in actions.
 Middle: agent after optimising for 33 episodes.
 Right: agent after optimising for 91 episodes</sub></i> </p>

 This also allows me to test out Haiku with JAX (https://github.com/deepmind/dm-haiku), which is a relatively new ML framework used at Google Deepmind.